Barbecue Sauce Recipes

 St. Louis Barbecue Sauce

 St. Louis Barbecue Sauce is thinner and has more of a tangy flavor than its Kansas City cousin.
-Being at the crossroads St. Louis style barbecue has many influences, so there are a number of ways of making this style sauce.
+Being at the crossroads, St. Louis Style Barbecue has many influences, so there are a number of ways of making this style sauce, but I think, this one is the best.

 Memphis Barbecue Sauce

-Traditionally Memphis Barbecue is served without a sauce, but since rules are made to be broken, many Memphis BBQ Joints have sauces available, either on the side or by special order.
-This sauce captures the complexity of Memphis Barbecue in a rich sauce that has a mixture or sweet and vinegar with a hint of heat.
+Traditionally, Memphis Barbecue is served without a sauce, but since rules are made to be broken, many Memphis BBQ Joints have sauces available, served either on the side or by special order.
+This sauce captures the complexity of Memphis Barbecue in a rich sauce that has a mixture or sweet and vinegar and a hint of heat.

 Mango Grilling Glaze